jlfilip/Salesforce-Object-Refinery/README.md

             Customer

-                The name of the directory within the Salesforce Objects directory that contains the data sets for this job.
+                The name of the directory within the Objects directory that contains the data sets for this job.

 Step 3